Skip to content

 This has two consequences worth knowing about:

-Text-completion mode dissolves this invariant.
+Text-completion mode dissolves this invariant on its native path.
 When an endpoint runs in text mode (completion_mode='text', llama.cpp's native /apply-template + /completion), tool schemas are never rendered into the prompt — forced passes constrain output with a json_schema grammar instead, and non-forced passes ride the client-side parse_tool_calls recovery chain.
-So the cached prefix is system + history only (strictly better caching than chat mode, which must serialise the shared tool blob into the prefix).
-The shared CachedBase.tools blob still exists and is still byte-identical across passes — it just isn't part of the cached bytes in text mode.
+If /apply-template fails, the chat fallback explicitly withholds schemas too, preserving that contract.
+An image-bearing call is the deliberate exception: native text completion cannot carry images, so the call selects chat transport up front and follows the chat endpoint's normal tool policy.
+ModelLane.sends_tool_schemas() answers from the complete message shape (frozen history plus trailing call), keeping the no-tools writer nudge symmetric with whichever transport will actually run.
+On the native path the cached prefix is system + history only (strictly better caching than chat mode, which must serialise the shared tool blob into the prefix).
+The shared CachedBase.tools blob still exists and is still byte-identical across passes — it just isn't part of the native text-path bytes.
 Invariants 1/2/4/5 are unaffected; llama.cpp caches by token prefix, so the per-pass reasoning-split fork (§9) doesn't apply.
 Two mode-specific mechanics live in backend/inference/text_completion.py: the reasoning-tag triple is sniffed once per server from /props and cached module-level, and provider usage is synthesised from the final /completion chunk (cached_tokens = tokens_evaluated − timings.prompt_n) so the tracker's provider-truth path works unchanged.

 If the director and editor are configured to run on a different model than the writer, the writer's KV cache lives on a different inference server and can't be shared with the agent passes.
 In that case, the writer sends no tools at all — including them would just waste tokens with no caching benefit.
 The agent passes still share a cache with each other on their own server.